About

 Background

 Efficient, connected, smart and flexible buildings are key to modernizing U.S. infrastructure, lowering energy use and improving the nation’s electricity grid.
-The U.S. Department of Energy’s (DOE’s) Connected Communities program works to demonstrate how groups of buildings combined with DERs, such as electric vehicle (EV) charging, batteries, and photovoltaic (PV) generation can reliably and cost‐effectively serve as grid assets by strategically deploying efficiency and demand flexibility while reducing carbon.
+The U.S. Department of Energy’s (DOE’s) Connected Communities program works to demonstrate how groups of buildings combined with DERs, such as electric vehicle (EV) charging, batteries, and photovoltaic (PV) generation can reliably and cost‐effectively serve as grid assets by strategically deploying efficiency and demand flexibility.

 DOE Funding